 Filipino law allows murder for spouses caught in the act of adultery.
-It also allows parents to kill caught having sex!
+It also allows parents to kill guys caught having sex with their daughters!
 I saw this amazing headline in the October 12, 2010 newspaper edition of the phil STAR.com.
 I assure you I am not making this up, and I am not writing this blog under the influence of too many San Miguels or bottles of Red Horse.

 Filipino Law Allows Murder for Spouses Caught in Adultery!